Large temperature-up-jump simulations of a binary Lennard-Jones system: Discussion

 \section{Discussion}

-We have seen that the triangular relation is well obeyed for the potential energy.
-Despite this, the material time defined from the potential energy is not able to describe well the aging of the five autocorrelation functions following, in particular, the largest temperature up jump.
-Two possible explanations of this comes to mind.
-One possibility is that each quantity has its own material time in the sense that its aging is much better described in this way than by using a common material time.
-Another possibility is that dynamic heterogeneities invalidates the existence of any global material time in large up jumps, as suggested some time ago by Castillo and Parsaeian \cite{cas07}.
-This would make sense physically because little relaxation can take place in a slow region.
-Indeed, for a two-dimensional system Herrero \textit{et al.} have recently demonstrated the existence of growing regions of activity during large temperature up jumps \cite{her23}.
-On the other hand, even equilibrium highly viscous liquids exhibit dynamic heterogeneities, and here there is time-translational invariance of all time-autocorrelation functions and no need for introducing local times.
-Thus if local clocks are needed to describe large up jumps, this can only be the case under these specific aging conditions.
-It appears that more work is needed to clarify whether the introduction of local clocks somehow can ``save'' the TN formalism or it simply has to be discarded for large temperature up jumps.
+We have shown that the triangular relation is well obeyed for the potential energy.
+Despite this, the material time defined from the potential energy is not able to describe well the aging of the five autocorrelation functions following very large temperature up jumps.
+Two possible explanations of this observation comes to mind.
+One possibility is that each quantity has its own material time in the sense that aging is better described in this way than by using a common material time.
+Another possibility is that dynamic heterogeneities invalidate the existence of any global material time for large up jumps, as suggested some time ago by Castillo and Parsaeian \cite{cas07}.
+This would make sense physically because little relaxation can take place in slow regions.
+Indeed, for vapour deposited ultra-stable glasses Vila-Costa \textit{et al.} have recently observed the existence of growing regions of activity during large temperature up jumps \cite{vil23, rui23}, and this observation has been reproduced in simulations \cite{her23}.
+On the other hand, even equilibrium highly viscous liquids exhibit dynamic heterogeneities, and here there is time-translational invariance of all time-autocorrelation functions and no need to introduce local times.
+Thus if local clocks are needed to describe large temperature up jumps, this can only be the case under specific aging conditions. -- In conclusion, more work is needed to clarify whether the introduction of local clocks can save the TN formalism or it must be discarded altogether for large temperature up jumps.